nod-ai/SHARK-TestSuite/turbine_tank/README.md

+# Turbine Tank

-This commit moves turbine tank from SHARK-Turbine to SHARK-TestSuite.
-This allows all our testing infra to be centralized and side by side, so easy to look at and leverage each other's work.
-This allows us to currently run llama, sd models, and 30 other models e2e and upload torch mlir artifacts to Azure.
+Turbine tank allows us to currently run llama, sd models, and 30 other models e2e and upload torch mlir artifacts to Azure.
 Both inline weights and external parameter versions are uploaded (take a look at `classic_flow` and `param_flow` in tank_util.py).

 If interested in how the azure side of uploading and downloading while maintaining versioning (date + git_sha) please take a look at this file: [azure handling](https://github.com/nod-ai/SHARK-Turbine/blob/main/models/turbine_models/turbine_tank/turbine_tank.py), which is a part of the turbine changes needed for turbine tank to work.